 Middle Farm is home to British Lop pigs, rare breed chickens, Soay sheep, a mountain of vegetables, even more fruit and two farm kids.
 It is also the source of information for many radio programmes, newspaper articles, food festivals, regular appearances at Ludlow Market and a bi-monthly column in The Country Smallholding Magazine.

 Having fallen in love with the British Lop pig I started breeding in 2012.
 Since then we now have three breeding sows, Gwen, Betty and Rosie.
-These pigs have an excellent life, with access to shelter inside a huge cattle shed lined with straw and outside ground for rooting around in.
+These pigs have an excellent life, with access to shelter inside a huge cattle shed lined with straw and approximately two acres of ground for rooting around in.
 They are slow grown, lovingly reared, benefitting from a regular supply of grass cuttings, garden leftovers and supermarket fruit and veg - as well as conventional pig food of course.

 These sheep are rare, wild and totally independent.
 A beautiful breed of sheep with a distinctive set of horns.
 We are growing the flock slowly over the years and have around 13 ewes and one ram at the moment.
 They currently alternate between the high hills behind the farm over summer and are brought down to the field opposite the farm for the winter.
 We do breed them for meat as their fat content is very low and much appreciated by those that don't particularly like lamb fat.
 However, the flavour is second to none.
 Whole lambs are available in November only.
 Please order well in advance, we sell out very quickly.